How to Wash Pillowcases: Full Guide

 You can tumble dry your pillowcases or put them on the drying rack.

-Putting pillowcases in the clothes dryer for at least 15 minutes at a temperature of at least 130°F can kill dust mites and bacteria.
+Putting pillowcases in the clothes dryer for at least 15 minutes at a temperature of at least 130ยฐF can kill dust mites and bacteria.

-Special Care For Different Fabrics
+How To Wash Pillowcases: Special Care For Different Fabrics

 Different fabrics will need special care for textile conservation.
 Silk pillowcases need more special care since they’re delicate.
+Here is how to wash pillowcases of different types:

 Washing Silk Pillowcases